krishnan-cce/Multi-Tenant-OPS/README.md

 ## License

-This project is a demonstration application for educational purposes.
+This project is a demonstration application for Techinical Assignment — Multi-Tenant Order Processing Service.

 ## Author

-Krishnan
+Krishnan K V

 ---